Tomographer/QPtomographer/doc/dnormtomo.channelspace.rst

 This module implements the channel-space sampling method for the reliable diamond norm estimation.

-.. py:data:: dnormtomo.channelspace.RandHermExp
+.. py:data:: RandHermExp

    Numerical constant which signifies to carry out the random walk using the ":math:`e^{iH}` jumps mode" (see paper).
 This value can be specified to the `channel_walker_jump_mode=` argument of :py:func:`~dnormtomo.channelspace.run()`.

-.. py:data:: dnormtomo.channelspace.ElemRotations
+.. py:data:: ElemRotations

    Numerical constant which signifies to carry out the random walk using the "elementary rotations jumps mode" (see paper).
 This value can be specified